 The Enchanting Twin Lakes and Sulfuric Vent of Mt.
 Talinis

-Hiding in its thick forests are fascinating sights we never knew existed.
+Hiding within its thick forests are fascinating sights we never knew existed.

 Mt.
-Talinis is the first mountain I climbed in the Visayas area.
-Also known as Cuernos de Negros (Horns of Negros), it is the second highest in Negros Oriental, after Mt.
+Talinis was the first mountain I climbed in the Visayas region.
+Also known as Cuernos de Negros (Horns of Negros), it is the second-highest peak in Negros Oriental, after Mt.
 Kanlaon at 1,903 meters.

-Our jump-off point was in Magsaysay, Dauin.
-We spent the night at the Kamabe Bunkhouse and started our trek at the Bediao Trail very early the following day.
+Our journey began at the jump-off point in Magsaysay, Dauin.
+After spending the night at the Kamabe Bunkhouse, we embarked on our trek early the next morning from the Bediao Trail.

-After a few hours of trekking, we reached the ridge line which gave us a sweeping view of the nearby Apo Island, Siquijor and Cebu.
+After a few hours of trekking, we reached the ridge line, offering a sweeping view of the nearby Apo Island, Siquijor, and Cebu.

-It was lunch time when we reached Lake Nailig, one of the twin crater lakes of Balinsasayao.
-It was so tempting to stay there longer than prescribed in our itinerary.
+It was lunchtime when we reached Lake Nailig, one of the twin crater lakes of Balinsasayao.
+It was so tempting to stay longer than prescribed in our itinerary.
 I was charmed by the serenity of the lake, which mirrors the verdant surroundings of the place.

 After lunch, we packed our bags again and continued to hike to our campsite, the twin sister of Nailig, which is Yagumyuman.

-It was dark already when we reached the camp site.
+It was dark already when we reached the campsite.
 The following morning was glorious.
-Our early risers had their photo opps, the rest spent the morning preparing breakfast and packed lunches.
+Our early risers had their photo ops, the rest spent the morning preparing breakfast and packed lunches.

 We were back on Mt.
 Talinis' lush and sometimes seemingly mystical trail immediately after breakfast.

-We passed by one of the peaks but there was not much to be seen.
-We also had some misunderstanding with our guides in the usage of term "rolling."
-For them it meant steep descent.
-We even got to invent a word, to keep ourselves amused.
-The opposite of assault?
-Dessault (as in ascent and descent).
+We passed by one of the peaks, but there was not much to be seen.
+We also had some misunderstanding with our guides in the usage of the term 'rolling.'
+For them, it meant a steep descent.
+We even got to invent a word to keep ourselves amused: 'dessault' (as in ascent and descent).

 In Talinis' roster of otherworldly sights, the Kaipuhan Sulfur Vent seems formidable.